-Foreclosure Laws Differ Across States
+Foreclosure Laws Differ Among States

 Figure 1: Types of Foreclosure Procedures by State and Estimated Timeframe from First Missed Payment to Lender Receiving Title to Property